neelvaidya133/TailorApi/README.md

 <h2>💻 Additional Details </h2>

 The Frontend repository for this project is also built and deployed by me.
 You can find the Frontend repo and more information [here](https://github.com/neelvaidya133/Tailor).

+## Basic Sequence Diagram
+Below is the sequence diagram illustrating the flow of data within the application:

+Sequence Diagram : (/Sequnce_Diagram_Tailor'sData.png)

+## Flow Chart
+The following flow chart represents the workflow of the Tailor's Data Application:

+Flow Chart: (/Flow_Chart_Tailor'sData.png)

 <h2>🛡️ License:</h2>

 This project is licensed under the MIT LICENSE